 Mac users cannot change their speaker devices directly in Blackboard Collaborate as the system default device is used.
 To change your output device, click the switch icon in the Select Audio Output Device pop-up window.
 Make your changes in the Sound Output window.
 Close the window and continue with the wizard.

-Users on Mac OS X 10.5 and earlier or Linux must select a microphone option:
+Users on Mac OS X 10.5 and earlier must select a microphone option:

 - Single Talker: Headset or a microphone just for yourself.